-Making an application
+Making an application 136-137

+Entry requirements 138-139

-Fees, funding and bursaries
+Fees, funding and bursaries 140-141

-Useful information
+Useful information 142

-Open Days
+Open Days 143

 MAKING AN APPLICATION

 CONGRATULATIONS ON CHOOSING A COURSE TO STUDY AT UNIVERSITY CENTRE PETERBOROUGH.
 NOW YOUR NEXT STEP IS TO MAKE AN APPLICATION.